-- 17. Conduct review and verification of any records relating to the statutory duties of CLEET; - 18.
-Receive requested reports including investigative reports, court documents, statements, or other applicable information from local, county and state agencies and other agencies for use in actions where a certification or license issued by CLEET may be subject to disciplinary or other actions provided by law; - 19.
-Summarily suspend a certification of a peace officer, without prior notice but otherwise subject to administrative proceedings, if CLEET finds that the actions of the certified peace officer may present a danger to the peace officer, the public, a family or household member, or involve a crime against a minor.
-A certified copy of the information or indictment charging such a crime shall be considered clear and convincing evidence of the charge; and - 20.
-Approve law enforcement agencies and police departments in accordance with the following: - a. this section applies only to an entity authorized by statute or by the Constitution to create a law enforcement agency or police department and commission, appoint, or employ officers that first creates or reactivates an inactive law enforcement agency or police department and first begins to commission, appoint, or employ officers on or after November 1, 2011,
+17. Conduct review and verification of any records relating to the statutory duties of CLEET;

+18. Receive requested reports including investigative reports, court documents, statements, or other applicable information from local, county and state agencies and other agencies for use in actions where a certification or license issued by CLEET may be subject to disciplinary or other actions provided by law;

+19. Summarily suspend a certification of a peace officer, without prior notice but otherwise subject to administrative proceedings, if CLEET finds that the actions of the certified peace officer may present a danger to the peace officer, the public, a family or household member, or involve a crime against a minor.
+A certified copy of the information or indictment charging such a crime shall be considered clear and convincing evidence of the charge; and 20.
+Approve law enforcement agencies and police departments in accordance with the following:

-- the entity shall submit to CLEET, a minimum of sixty(60) days prior to creation of the law enforcementagency or police department, information regarding: - (1) the need for the law enforcement agency or police department in the community, - (2) the funding sources for the law enforcement agency or police department, and proof that no more than fifty percent (50%) of the funding of the entity will be derived from ticket revenue or fines, - (3) the physical resources available to officers, - (4) the physical facilities that the law enforcement agency or police department will operate, including descriptions of the evidence room, dispatch area, restroom facilities, and public area, - (5) law enforcement policies of the law enforcement agency or police department, including published policies on: - (a) use of force,
+- a. this section applies only to an entity authorized by statute or by the Constitution to create a law enforcement agency or police department and commission, appoint, or employ officers that first creates or reactivates an inactive law enforcement agency or police department and first begins to commission, appoint, or employ officers on or after November 1, 2011, - b. the entity shall submit to CLEET, a minimum of sixty (60) days prior to creation of the law enforcement agency or police department, information regarding: - the need for the law enforcement agency or police department in the community, - (2) the funding sources for the law enforcement agency or police department, and proof that no more than fifty percent (50%) of the funding of the entity will be derived from ticket revenue or fines, - (3) the physical resources available to officers, - (4) the physical facilities that the law enforcement agency or police department will operate including descriptions of the evidence room, dispatch area, restroom facilities, and public area, - (5) law enforcement policies of the law enforcement agency or police department including published policies on: - (a) use of force, - (b) vehicle pursuit, - (c) mental health, - (d) professional conduct of officers,

-1 (b) vehicle pursuit, 2 mental health, (C) 3 (d) professional conduct of officers, (e) domestic abuse, 5 (f) response to missing persons, 6 supervision of part-time officers, and (g) 7 impartial policing, (h) (6) the administrative structure of the law 8 9 enforcement agency or police department, 10 (7) liability insurance, and 11 any other information CLEET requires by rule, 12 within sixty (60) days of receiving an entity's C. 1.3 request, CLEET will forward to the entity by certified 14 mail, return receipt requested, a letter of 15 authorization or denial to create a law enforcement 16 agency or police department and commission, appoint, 17 or employ officers, signed by the Executive Director 18 of CLEET, and 19 d. in cases of denial, the entity may appeal the decision 20 of the Executive Director to the full CLEET Council.
-2.1 The Executive Director shall ensure that the final 22 report is provided to all members of the Council.
-23 Council shall review and make recommendations concerning the report at the first meeting of the
+- (e) domestic abuse, - (f) response to missing persons, - (g) supervision of part-time officers, and - (h) impartial policing, - (6) the administrative structure of the law enforcement agency or police department, - (7) liability insurance, and - (8) any other information CLEET requires by rule, - c. within sixty (60) days of receiving an entity's request, CLEET will forward to the entity by certified mail, return receipt requested, a letter of authorization or denial to create a law enforcement agency or police department and commission, appoint, or employ officers, signed by the Executive Director of CLEET, and - d. in cases of denial, the entity may appeal the decision of the Executive Director to the full CLEET Council.
+The Executive Director shall ensure that the final report is provided to all members of the Council.
+The Council shall review and make recommendations concerning the report at the first meeting of the Council to occur after all members of the Council have received the report.
+The Council may, by majority vote: - (1) order additional information be provided, - (2) order confirmation of the opinion of the Executive Director, or - (3) order authorization of the entity.